 \section{Proofs for Algorithm $\algpddpo$}

-In this section, we present the proofs for algorithm $\algpddpo$, including the proofs for the connection to the RLHF-based procedure, suboptimality, and constraint violation.
+In this section, we present the proofs for algorithm $\algpddpo$, including those for the connection between our DPO-based procedure and the RLHF-based procedure, suboptimality and constraint violation.

-We note that our proofs for the connection between our DPO-based procedure and the RLHF-based procedure (Theorems~\ref{thm:equivalence_r}, \ref{thm:equivalence_c}, \ref{thm:equivalence_r_bonus} and \ref{thm:equivalence_c_bonus}) follow the analysis of Proposition 4 in \cite{azar2024general}.
+Our proofs for the connection between our DPO-based procedure and the RLHF-based procedure (Theorems~\ref{thm:equivalence_r}, \ref{thm:equivalence_c}, \ref{thm:equivalence_r_bonus} and \ref{thm:equivalence_c_bonus}) follow the analysis of Proposition 4 in \cite{azar2024general}.
 We extend their analysis to the setting with constrained policy search ranges and a Lagrangian objective.